WeekThor/AdminProtect/README.md

 - adminprotect.* – all plugin permissions
   - adminprotect.kick.protect – Protection from /kick
   - adminprotect.kick.use – Allow to use /kick
+  - adminprotect.kick.use.multiple - Allow to use /multikick
   - adminprotect.kick.use.protected – Allow to kick players with protection
   - adminprotect.ban.protect – Protection from /ban
   - adminprotect.ban.use – Allow to use /ban
+  - adminprotect.ban.use.multiple - Allow to use /multiban
   - adminprotect.ban.use.offline – Allow to ban offline players
   - adminprotect.ban.use.protected – Allow to ban players with protection
   - adminprotect.tempban.protect – Protection from /tempban